matthewjmiller/new-minimalism/newminimalism.md

-## new minimalism
+## Living in a Holy Clutter

 I felt the bulk of all my worldly goods quite forcefully last month when I almost tipped over the two-ton moving truck that contained them.
-After sweating my way through the narrow streets of St. Louis and riding the brakes down the slopes of the Ozarks, the most frightening moment of my time as amateur trucker came in the final 200 feet, on the private drive leading to our new house.
+After sweating my way through the narrow streets of St. Louis and keeping my foot to the floor in order to keep up with flow of traffic on the highway, the most frightening moment of my time as amateur trucker came in the final 200 feet, right outside our new house.
+We live in a rural area of Ozarks in southern Missouri, and our home rests on the side of what we generously term a mountain.
 Our narrow, sloping gravel driveway terminates by curving between a ravine and a drainage ditch at a point that, as it turns out, is not wide enough for the largest truck you can get from Budget.
-Accordingly, I rolled one set of the rear tires through the ditch, tearing a large chunk out of the lawn and causing the fully loaded truck, and my heart, to buck and twist like a leaping orca.
+Accordingly, as I pulled up to the house, I rolled one set of the rear tires through the ditch, tearing a large chunk out of the lawn and causing the fully loaded truck, and my heart, to buck and twist like a leaping orca.

 I might have avoided this near-disaster more easily if I had followed the advice of Marie Kondo and the minimalist lifestyle movement.
 Instead of filling a truck with boxes of paperbacks, children's toys, and kitchen utensils, my family should have tossed everything we don't truly love.
-In addition to giving away some of the bulkiest and least useful of our possessions---our $50 piano, an old bedframe, homemade tomato cages---we should have effected a more radical purge.
+In addition to giving away some of the bulkiest and least useful of our possessions---our $50 thirdhand piano, an old bedframe, homemade tomato cages---we should have effected a more radical purge.
 If we had done so, we would be happier, less stressed, and more spiritual.
 More importantly, we could have rented the much less terrifying 16-foot truck.

 ### Minimalism as Anti-Consumerism

 Kondo and other advocates of the less-is-more lifestyle offer their followers a self-help program tinged with the moral concern of anti-consumerist literature.
 Rather than simply offering to make me happier, it offers to make me better---this by helping me resist the corrosive effects of consumerism.
 It is not entirely novel in that program.
 Anti-consumerism goes back arguably as far as the works of Henry David Thoreau and John Ruskin in the 19th century, and the 20th and 21st centuries have seen one new attack on consumerism after another, from Naomi Klein's critique of advertising to the back-to-the-land proposals of new agrarian thinkers.
-Christians have frequently denounced consumerism as well, from [Pope Francis](http://www.catholicherald.co.uk/news/2013/08/05/pope-denounces-comsumerism-as-a-poison/) to Reformed theologian [Carl Trueman](http://qideas.org/articles/consumerism-and-the-church-an-interview-with-carl-trueman/).
+Christians have frequently denounced consumerism as well, from [popes](http://www.catholicherald.co.uk/news/2013/08/05/pope-denounces-comsumerism-as-a-poison/) to [Reformed theologians](http://qideas.org/articles/consumerism-and-the-church-an-interview-with-carl-trueman/) and many other groups besides.

 Minimalism offers its acolytes a means of self-improvement through organization, but it also inflects that program of personal benefits with social benefits: minimalists consume less and waste less, and thus contribute to increasing sustainability and social equity.
 The design group New Minimalism describes their practice as supporting ["sustainable, intentional living"](http://www.newminimalism.com/the-book/).
 So I not only avoid the bulk of an over-loaded moving truck, on this account, but I avoid damaging the earth with excess consumption of resources.